-True sale of receivables ("TSR") programs
+True sale of receivables ("TSR") programs and payment terms with suppliers

 The Company has established a number of programs for sales without recourse of trade accounts receivable to various financial institutions (referred to as true sale of receivables ("TSR")).
-As of December 31, 2018, the total amount of trade accounts receivables sold amounted to \$4,980 million.
+As of December 31, 2019, the total amount of trade accounts receivables sold amounted to \$4,436 million.
 Through the TSR programs, certain operating subsidiaries of ArcelorMittal surrender the control, risks and benefits associated with the accounts receivable sold; therefore, the amount of receivables sold is recorded as a sale of financial assets and the balances are removed from the consolidated statements of financial position at the moment of sale.